Amomum/Verdigris_theme/README.md

 # Verdigris

-Light rust-lang aware syntax coloring theme for VS Code.
+Light rust-lang aware syntax coloring theme for VS Code and JetBrains IntelliJ/CLion/etc.

 All rust-specific syntactic elements are colored differently - unsafe, mut, lifetimes, macros and so.
 I'm not sure if it will look any good for any other language though.

+Unfortunately VS Code and IntelliJ provide a different support for Rust syntax highlighting so there are some differencies in their coloring.
+I tried to make them as close as possible.

 ## Preview simple